flet-dev/flet/sdk/python/README.md

-# Flet - quickly build interactive apps for Web, Desktop and Mobile in Python
+# Flet - quickly build interactive apps for web, desktop and mobile in Python

-[Flet](https://flet.dev) is a rich User Interface (UI) framework to quickly build interactive Web, Desktop and Mobile apps in Python without prior knowledge of web technologies like HTTP, HTML, CSS or JavaSscript.
-You build UI with [controls](https://flet.dev/docs/reference/controls) based on [Flutter](https://flutter.dev/) to ensure your programs look cool and professional.
+[Flet](https://flet.dev) is a rich User Interface (UI) framework to quickly build interactive web, desktop and mobile apps in Python without prior knowledge of web technologies like HTTP, HTML, CSS or JavaSscript.
+You build UI with [controls](https://flet.dev/docs/reference/controls) based on [Flutter](https://flutter.dev/) widgets to ensure your programs look cool and professional.

 ## Requirements

-* Python 3.7 or above on Windows, Linux or macOS
+* Python 3.8 or above on Windows, Linux or macOS

 ## Installation